Permutative Preference Alignment from Listwise Ranking of Human Judgments: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose a new listwise alignment method named OPO that can leverage ordinal multiple responses, which demonstrates superior performance than existing pairwise and listwise approaches across various model scales. \item We establish a connection between ranking models in information retrieval and the alignment problem in LLMs by illustrating the effectiveness of directly optimizing ranking metrics for LLM alignment. \item We construct an ordinal multiple responses dataset and demonstrate that increasing the pool of negative samples can enhance the performance of existing pairwise approaches.
+Our contributions are summarized as follows: \begin{itemize} \item We identify potential limitations of DPO in list ranking and introduce NDCG as a training objective to improve ranking performance. \item We propose PPA as a new listwise alignment method that leverages multiple responses, which demonstrates superior performance over existing pairwise and listwise approaches across various model scales. \item We illustrate that NDCG-based method is more effective than Bradley-Terry-based methods in improving ranking accuracy and propose a theoretical explanation. \end{itemize}